Chapter 4: Determining Towing Capacity

 Gross Vehicle Weight Rating (GVWR)

 This is the maximum safe actual weight of your vehicle.
-If you exceed this weight, the vehicle’s engine, transmission, brakes, and so on will be stressed beyond their design limits.
+If you exceed this weight, the vehicle’s engine, transmission, brakes, and various other critical components will be stressed beyond their design limits.

 Gross Combination Weight (GCW)